notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 At the moment, we really only care about two database operations; Create and Read.
 This really just amounts to a SQL INSERT and SELECT statments.
-Diesel gives us some nice apis to load a whole row without SELECT, so we'll be using those.
+Diesel gives us some nice APIs to load a whole row without SELECT, so we'll be using those.

 We have two database tables, users and posts, and we need to perform two operations on each.